Accounting guide

 Microsoft and file-estate fit

-Some products are stronger when the document estate itself is the main purchase and Microsoft 365 sits at the centre of the workflow.
+Some products are useful comparisons when the document estate itself is the main purchase and Microsoft 365 sits at the centre of the workflow.

 Document stack versus broader suite